yuriyvar/Getting-and-Cleaning-Data-Course-Project/Code_Book.md

 Once the download is confirmed, the fiel is uzipped into the same directory.
 IT contains subdirectories '/test' and '/train' in the 'UCI HAR Dataset' folder.
 In this folder there is a file named features.txt, containing the headers that will be used for reading data files 'x_test.txt and x_train.txt'.
 The number of rows in features.txt corresponds with the number of columns in the 'x' files named above.

-FEATURES.txt
-	Column Names: V1, V1 – 561 observations in each
+FEATURES.txt: Column Names -> V1, V1 with 561 observations in each
-		- V1 is integer
+- V1 is formatted as integer
-		- V2 is character
+- V2 is formatted as character

 x_test.txt and x_train.txt files each contain 561 columns with numeric data
 - x_test.txt contains 2,947 observations
 - x_train.txt – 7,352 observations

 y_test.txt, subject_test.txt, y_train.txt, subject_train.txt
 - each consist of 1 column of integers
 - 'test' files are 2,947 and 'train' files – 7,352 rows long

 After combining and merging 'x', 'y', and 'subject' data sets (removing unnecessary columns that are not pertinent to this analysis) a large data set 'joined_df' is formed by using cbind() function with the combined tables above.